 *Treatment-emergent decreases (all grades) of hemoglobin (46%), platelets (44%), and neutrophils (36%) were based on laboratory measurements and adverse reactions.

 Dosage reductions or discontinuations due to any adverse reaction were reported in 1.6% and 6.5% of patients, respectively.

 Increases in creatinine 1.5 to 3 times the upper limit of normal occurred in 4.8% of patients.

 Strong CYP3A Inhibitors: Avoid co-administration with a strong CYP3A inhibitor.
 If a strong CYP3A inhibitor will be used short-term, interrupt CALQUENCE.

 Moderate CYP3A Inhibitors: When CALQUENCE is co-administered with a moderate CYP3A inhibitor, reduce CALQUENCE dose to 100 mg once daily.

 Strong CYP3A Inducers: Avoid co-administration with a strong CYP3A inducer.
-If a strong CYP3A inducer cannot be avoided, increase the CALQUENCE dose to 200 mg twice daily.
+If a strong CYP3A inducer cannot be avoided, increase the CALQUENCE dose to 200 mg approximately every 12 hours.